You’ve chosen the perfect community and home plan. Here’s an overview of the work that goes into planning and building your home

 Spray foam insulation provides an outstanding building envelope that helps drown outside noise, reduce space for pests, maintain livable indoor temperatures and improve indoor air quality.
 At this stage, the weatherproofing involves the home’s roof, subfloors, windows, exterior doors and walls.
 With spray foam insulation and a tight, structurally sound envelope, you will conserve energy and save money.

 Mechanical, electrical and plumbing are next.
-At this stage, all electrical wiring, outlets and breaker boxes are also installed.
+At this stage, all electrical wiring, outlets and breaker boxes are installed.
 The walls remain open for a city inspector to examine the installations so that a building permit may be finalized.

 Your home’s interior and exterior start to take their final forms.
 Drywall is hung throughout the home.
 Flooring and tile finishes are installed.
 Brick, stucco and/or stone go up on the exterior.